newrelic/newrelic-salesforce-exporter/README.md

 #### Upgrading Docker deployments

-New Relic recommends that you update the Salesforce Exporter regularly and at a minimum every 3 months.
+New Relic recommends that you update the Salesforce Exporter regularly.

-When [running directly from DockerHub](#run-directly-from-dockerhub), ensure that you are not referencing a specific tag in the `docker run` command or that you are using the tag ['latest'](https://hub.docker.com/r/newrelic/newrelic-salesforce-exporter/tags).
+When [running directly from DockerHub](#run-directly-from-dockerhub), ensure that you are referencing the `v2` tag in the `docker run` command.

-Similarly, if you are [extending the base image](#extend-the-base-image), ensure that you are not referencing a specific tag in the `FROM` instruction or that you are using the tag ['latest'](https://hub.docker.com/r/newrelic/newrelic-salesforce-exporter/tags).
+Similarly, if you are [extending the base image](#extend-the-base-image), ensure that you are referencing the `v2` tag in the `FROM` instruction.
 Additionally, ensure that you rebuild your image and push the new image to your custom [Docker registries](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-registry/) and that all containers running from previous versions of the image are